-At 975 pages, David Wroblewsi’s Familiaris is a looong book.
+At 975 pages, David Wroblewski’s Familiaris is a looong book.
 Perhaps this is why it took him

 15 years to write the prequel to his first novel, The Story of Edgar Sawtelle.
 You might have to